DevExpress/devextreme-documentation/concepts/58 jQuery Components/20 Component Configuration Syntax/13 Get a Widget Instance.md

-Use the following code to get a widget instance:
+Use the following code to get a UI component instance:

     <!--JavaScript-->
     var chartInstance = $("#chartContainer").dxChart("instance");

-If the widget is not yet instantiated, this code throws an [E0009](/api-reference/50%20Common/utils/zz%20Errors%20and%20Warnings/E0009.md '/Documentation/ApiReference/Common/utils/Errors_and_Warnings/#E0009') exception that you can handle with a [try...catch](https://www.w3schools.com/js/js_errors.asp) block:
+If the UI component is not yet instantiated, this code throws an [E0009](/api-reference/50%20Common/utils/zz%20Errors%20and%20Warnings/E0009.md '/Documentation/ApiReference/Common/utils/Errors_and_Warnings/#E0009') exception that you can handle with a [try...catch](https://www.w3schools.com/js/js_errors.asp) block:

     <!--JavaScript-->
     try {